 Then there are the times when you need your horse’s expertise and the best thing you can do is trust.
 One day, I found myself caught on one side of a wide brook with only one place to cross which had a steep bank and large trees either side of a narrow opening, the water was deep and moving fast and the exit on the other side was not clear but we had to get across because the alternative was a 15 mile ride on busy roads.
 I knew the expert in this situation, to get us through this space, was my horse, too much interference from me could mean sending him in the wrong direction or at the wrong pace which at best may mean a dunking for me, at worst much more serious injury for both of us.
 So we took a moment and weighed up the options together, and then after carefully guiding him to the edge, I asked him to get us both to the other side safely, loosened my reins, held onto the front of the saddle and closed my eyes – he gently lowered himself off the steep bank, picked his way through the water and then took a long leap to get out the other side… the expert at work.

 Leaders do not have to ‘take the lead’ all the time but they do need to make a conscious decision about who is leading if they are not otherwise the space left for another to fill may take the team or organisation in a very different direction.
-Great Leaders are ‘general managers’ they surround themselves with people who have specialist skills far better than their own and are not afraid to give space to those individuals when the time is appropriate and they are better skilled to lead.
+Great Leaders are not only visionaries they are ‘general managers’ as well; surrounding themselves with people who have specialist skills far better than their own and are not afraid to give space to those individuals when the time is appropriate and they are better skilled to lead.
 The skill of leadership is providing direction and clarity, the coordination of others and the ability to know when to step forward and when to step back and put trust in those around you.

 Teamwork is critical – Riding a horse is the ultimate test of teamwork.
 Some obvious statements now…horses don’t speak using our language, they have a mind of their own, they are big and often weigh upwards of 400kg, we cannot ‘control’ them only influence them.